-was not Christinas if you could the presents.
+Was not Christinas it you could a state the presents.
 Marilyn treasured adventures both near and far, weekends at their cabin in Turkey Foot, cuddled up by the fire drinking Irish coffees, and of course the annual family "shootout" where she would work for days making sure everything was just right for the Harrison gathering.

-She loved the ocean and adored her trips to North Carolina where she jumped waves with the kids and ate where she would work for uays many where she would work for uays many just right for the Harrison gathering.

-She loved the ocean and adored her trips to North Carolina, where she jumped waves with the kids and ate She-Crab soup.
-In the winters, she and Bruce would go further south, exploring Carribean islands - ideally ones that fit their motto, "the more remote the better."
+She loved the ocean and adored her trips to North Carolina, where she jumped waves with the kids and ate srue loved the ocean and adored her trips to North Carolina, where she jumped waves with the kids and ate She-Crab soup.
+In the winters, she and Bruce would go further south, exploring Carribean islands - ideally ones that fit their motto. "the more remets in further south, exploring Carribean islands - ideally that fit their motto, "the more remote the better."
+Her favorite place to be was her beloved Otisco Marilyn had spent summers and weekends at the

 Her favorite place to be was her beloved Otisco Lake.
-Marilyn had spent summers and weekends at the Lake Criendships, romances, softball in the field,

-Her favorite place to be was her beloved Otisco Lake.
 Marilyn had spent summers and weekends at the Lake growing up.
 Friendships, romances, softball in the field, dances in Schneids's barn, boating on the fastest boat of the Lake (her father would have it no other way) and of course swimming and water skiing in the clear blue waters.
 It was an idyllic way to spend her summers, and she gave that gift to her children, spending six weeks every summer at the Lake.
 Maybe not as much water skiing later on, but always swimming, always reading, always propping her long legs up on the porch with a cup of coffee and chatting with everyone who walked by.
 While Marilyn loved the water, her beloved dogs did not.
-First was Tuffy, a handsome English bulldog, whom she had
+First was Tuffy, a handsome English bulldog, whom she had sco Lake. the Lake the field, weekends at the

 While Marilyn loved the water, her beloved dogs did not.
 First was Tuffy, a handsome English bulldog, whom she had to rescue from Otisco Lake often because bulldogs are a bit top heavy.
 Then her beloved Eeyore, a glorious Newfie, carefully chosen for the breed's love of water - only Eeyore, the sweetest mountain of Newfoundland, was also the only Newf who didn't like to swim.
 Marilyn didn't care if her dogs didn't swim.
 She loved and accepted them for who they were just as she accepted and loved everybody.
 She was a genuine, caring, brilliant woman.
 The world was brighter well she was in it.
 It is dimmer now that she is gone.
 We would like to take this moment to say how grateful we are to Marilyn's caregivers from Comfort Keepers Amedisys Hospice for their loving and compassionate care which enabled her to remain in her condo where she could watch her birds and the lake.